rafiqbinsofi/pelekatSS/README.md

     Navigate to the image folder.
     Give your images a cool new name.
-    Update references in HTML or JavaScript files if needed.
     Save and let your creativity shine!

 Modifying Samping Naming Scheme 🎭